5 Questions to Ask Before You Buy a Home

 You can choose a 10, 15, 20, or a 30-year mortgage.
 The longer the term you choose, the lower your monthly payments, but the more you will pay in interest over the life of the loan.

 Did the Home Pass Inspection?
-What Work Needs to Be Done?

 Before you buy you need to make sure that the home passes all inspections.
 It is worth the money to pay for the inspection.
 This can help you to avoid costly mistakes.
 If you are planning on remodeling, you need to add this into your budget, as well.
 This step will keep you from running into any surprises once you purchase the house.
 If you are buying a home you are planning to do reservations on, you still need a good home inspection.

-Are You Ready for the Responsibility?
+Am I Ready for the Responsibility?

 Once you are a homeowner you are responsible if the furnace goes out or if your refrigerator dies.
 You need to have a sinking fund set up for home repairs.
 If your budget is too tight with a house payment, then you likely are not ready and should wait to buy a home.
 You may want to save up a $5000 sinking fund for home repairs before you buy.
 Be sure that you can afford your home insurance in addition to your house payment.
-Do not give into pressure to buy a home before you are ready, instead, wait until you can answer yes to all of the questions.
+Do not give in to pressure to buy a home before you are ready, instead, wait until you can answer yes to all of the questions.

 You can evaluate whether you should rent or buy each year until you feel ready to buy a home.
 Be sure you take into account unexpected or additional costs when buying a home like buying new furniture or paint.
-This list of reasons to buy or wait can help you make your decision.